TheODDYSEY/Pharmacy-POS-System/README.md

 - The `Inventory` class handles the management of products and their operations.

 ## Conclusion
 The Pharmacy Management System allows clients to purchase products and administrators to manage the inventory efficiently.
-The provided code serves as a foundation, and you can extend it to add more features, error handling, and improve the user interface as per your specific needs.